Undeveloped Buffy the Vampire Slayer spinoffs: Overview

 A summary of the undeveloped productions:

 Buffy: The Animated Series

 Buffy: The Animated Series was an undeveloped animated TV show based on Buffy the Vampire Slayer.
 Development began on the show in 2001 and the series was initially greenlit by 20th Century Fox in 2002.
 Six scripts were completed by members of Mutant Enemy and in 2004 a four-minute presentation was produced (which was distributed only within the industry).
 However, it ultimately went unproduced and unaired when no network was willing to buy the series.

-"Corrupt" (unaired Angel episode)
+"Corrupt"

 "Corrupt" was originally intended as the second Angel episode.
 The story used dark and adult themes.
 The script written by David Fury included the character Kate Lockley as a drug-addicted cop deep undercover as a prostitute, and also included Angel tasting the blood of a victim.
 The production was abandoned, and instead the "lighter" episode, "Lonely Hearts," was written and produced.